dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

 ---
 title: Configure user authentication and log in
-description: Create a user login using an authentication method, and log in to Calico Enterprise Manager with default roles.
+description: Create a user log in using an authentication method, and log in to Calico Enterprise Manager with default roles.
 ---

 ### Big picture